austta/austta.org.au/membship.md

 ## Payment methods

 Preferred payment method is by Direct Deposit.
-Transfer money to the ATA Westpac account, BSB 034 083, account number 16 3088.
+Transfer money to the ATA - Bendigo Bank BSB 633-000 Account 192546489.
+Payment can also be made by Pay ID using the ATA’s ABN 74&nbsp;248&nbsp;483&nbsp;468.
 Be sure to add your name and “membership fee” to the notes.

 You can also pay by Paypal to [treasurer@timetable.org.au](mailto:treasurer@timetable.org.au)